campbell17/campbell17-v2/journal/draft-untitled.md

 - One of the marks of an effective leader is to persuade others to believe your wild hair is actually their wild hair, but I'll leave the examination of that topic for another day.
 - For now let's focus on ours.
 Sometimes, when I'm on the couch minding my own business, I'll hear my cat warble loudly from the other room before tearing ass all across the house like she's being chased by a demon.
 My youngest son calls it "the zoomies".
 That's the feline version of the wild hair.
 Unfortunately for her, not only is she a dope but she has no opposable thumbs, so sprinting for her life is the most she'll ever accomplish with her wild hairs.
 By contrast, we have big wrinkly brains and many thumbs, so harnessing ours is only a matter of taking action.
 - An idea is just an idea.
 A wild hair is an idea with motivation already baked in.
 It sidesteps the part of our brain responsible for the million reasons of inaction and puts it directly on the conveyorbelt.
 No debate required.
-- The magic happens when we're able to combine a something something forcing function with the wild hair, .
+- The magic happens when we're able to combine a forcing function with the wild hair, giving me not only the thing to do but the motivation to get after it.
 I can make a todo list as long as a Walgreens receipt, but if I don't add an extra layer of necessity, ain't nothing getting done.
 - Procrastinators playbook

 Notes for next time: continue the last sentence, talking about external forces becoming forcing functions.
 Then move on to lists, top 5 stuff, and maybe other types of motivations.
 What happens when something just dies on the vine, never to get done?